lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

   - If new revisions to the current cycle (say cycle 20) are needed to support the production environment, ticket branches out of ``main`` should be created and PRs must be opened and merged back to ``main``, as usual.

   - If new revisions to the new cycle are needed **before the new cycle is officially released**, ticket branches out of the new cycle branch should be created (e.g. ``cycle/0021``) and PRs must be opened and merged **back to the cycle branch**.

+  - As long as the new revision has not been release, the revision number should not be increased.
+    It is perfectly OK to combine the changes to several tickets in a single revision if necessary.

   - Once the new cycle is deployed at the summit and certified, a PR should be opened to merge the cycle branch back to ``main``.
     The procedure is as follows: